 View of grasmere lake from red bank hill on a sunny day

-Walking Holidays and Outdoor Adventures in Grasmere
+Walking Holidays & Outdoor Adventures in Grasmere

 Lakeland valleys, airy ridges, and a village with poetic charm